Design principles Standards Industry insights

 An Introduction to Performance Based Design

-For us Canadian engineers, with the diverse challenges our geography and climate present, understanding PBD isn’t just an academic exercise; it’s about building smarter, more resilient structures.
-This post is the first in a series where we’ll unpack PBD.
-We’ll start with the basics: what it is, why it matters (especially here in Canada), and some of the key lingo you’ll need.
+For us Canadian engineers, with the diverse challenges our geography and climate present, understanding PBD is about building smarter, more resilient structures.
+This article introduces the basics: what PBD is, why it matters (especially here in Canada), and some of the key terminology you’ll need.

 Prescriptive vs. Performance: What’s the Big Deal?